 You can include a system camera in your effects through self.sys\camera.
 Simply apply the view\matrix of the camera to your transformations.

 Keyboard Controls:

 - W forward

 - S backwards

 - A strafe left

 - D strafe right

 - Q down the y axis

 - E up the y axis

+- R reload all shaders

 Mouse Controls